revitalk/mmp460/assignments/portfolio.md

 - Writing must be clear, professional and free of errors.

 ### Submissions ###
-Publish your site in github pages and submit a URL
+Publish your site in github pages and submit a URL in Blackboard.